jvallera/Digital-Civic-Underground/README.md

 * [Events](https://www.eventbrite.com/o/event-organized-by-julia-vallera-4477972915): Join our next event or connect with us to contribute to future events.
 * [Documentation](https://medium.com/tag/digital-civic-underground): We want to document and share frequently.
 Our events are recorded via video and summarized in blog posts.
 * [Connecting](): We want to connect with likeminded individuals.
 If you or someone you know would like to connect please let us know.
+* [Contribute](): We welcome contributions in the form of research, stories, questions, suggestiosn and more.
+If you have something you would like to add please leave a comment, add content directly or reach out to us.

 ---
 ## Thank you